microsoft/ODBC-Specification/ODBC 4.0.md

 In ODBC 3.x, applications read large data values by placing them at the end of the select list and calling SQLGetData after all bound columns have been populated.

-Applications can efficiently retrieve large data values (such as potentially large string or binary values, nested collections, and structured columns) that appear in any order by setting the [`SQL_DESC_DATA_AT_FETCH`](#361-sql_desc_data_at_fetch-descriptor-field) descriptor field to `SQL_TRUE`.
+Applications can efficiently retrieve large data values (such as potentially large string or binary values, nested collections, and structured columns) that appear in any order by setting the [`SQL_DESC_DATA_AT_FETCH`](#361-sql_desc_data_at_fetch-descriptor-field) descriptor field to `SQL_TRUE` for columns to be retrieved as they become available during the fetch operation.
 The application is notified during the fetch operation when data-at-fetch columns are available to be retrieved via SQLGetData, or a nested statement handle for nested collections and structured columns.

 In order to be notified when an unbound column is available to be retrieved during the fetch operation:

-1. For each regularly bound column, an ODBC 4.0 application calls SQLBindCol (or equivalent SQLDescField/SQLDescRec), specifying the following:
-    -   `ColumnNumber` is the number of the column to be bound
-    -   `TargetType` is the type of the column
-    -   `TargetValuePtr`, `BufferLength`, and `StrLen_or_IndPtr` are the buffer, length and indicator for the bound value
+1. The application binds all columns to be fetched directly into bound buffers.
 Binding a column automatically sets the `SQL_DESC_DATA_AT_FETCH` value to `SQL_FALSE`.

 2. For each column to be retrieved at fetch time, the application calls SQLSetDescField, specifying `SQL_DESC_DATA_AT_FETCH` with a value of `SQL_TRUE`.
 Setting `SQL_DESC_DATA_AT_FETCH` to `SQL_TRUE` for a column automatically unbinds the column by setting the `TargetValuePtr` to null.

-3. App calls SQLFetch/SQLFetchScroll
+3. The application calls SQLFetch/SQLFetchScroll
     -   Driver begins populating the bindings
-    -   Driver returns `SQL_DATA_AVAILABLE` return code from SQLFetch/SQLFetchScroll
+    -   Driver returns `SQL_DATA_AVAILABLE` from SQLFetch/SQLFetchScroll to signal data-at-fetch columns are available.
-        - Calling SQLCloseCursor (or SQLFreeStmt(SQL_CLOSE)) cancels the fetch operation and closes the cursor.
+        - Calling SQLCloseCursor (or SQLFreeStmt(SQL_CLOSE)) in the `DATA_AVAILABLE` state cancels the fetch operation and closes the cursor.

-4. App calls SQLNextColumn to find out which column is available.
+4. The application calls SQLNextColumn to find out which column is available.
 Applications must not assume that the columns are returned in any particular order.
     -   Driver returns the ordinal of the available column
     -   For rowset sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
-The client cannot assume that rows prior to the current value of `SQL_ATTR_ROWS_FETCHED_PTR` are complete until the entire fetch sequence has completed until the initial fetch or a subsequent call to SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.
+The client cannot assume that rows prior to the current value of `SQL_ATTR_ROWS_FETCHED_PTR` are complete until the entire fetch sequence has completed and the initial fetch or a subsequent call to SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.
 	- The following operations are valid in a `SQL_DATA_AVAILABLE` state.
 For any other operations on a statement handle in the `SQL_DATA_AVAILABLE` case, the DM returns HY010, function sequence error.
 		- Changing binding information in the ARD for the current column*
 		- Calling SQLGetData for the current column* (if not structured or a nested collection)